UNIVERSITY OF WISCONSIN River Falls

 Peter Mak is an associate professor of art at the Art Department, University of Wisconsin-River Falls, where he has taught since 2004.
 Peter Mak’s artwork comprises of a range of medium from drawings, prints, digital photos, paintings, ceramic sculptures to installation work.
 He has been honored with awards (Best of Show and Distinguished Teacher), grants and museum permanent collections, has participated in over fifty-five solo and invited joint exhibitions, and has taught over 25 years in colleges and universities both Hong Kong and America. more

 Associate Professor of Art (Graphic Design)

 Office: 217 KFA

 Dan Paulus brings extensive practical experience and theory to the classroom.
 He also continues to practice graphic design through his studio, Foci Creative.
 As a graphic designer and educator, Dan considers himself a determined problem solver and someone who enjoys a challenge.
 Design is his way to organize and clean up a cluttered environment.
 Solutions to communication problems become the goals that drive the decisions which influence his work.
-His research interests include how design can influence consumer debt, educational motivation of design students, assessment—moving away from the letter grade, and bridging the traditional design education model with social networks and hybrid methods.
+His research interests include how design can influence consumer debt, design student motivation, assessment-moving away from the letter grade, and infusing design into high school curriculum.
 Dan has also been involved with AIGA, the professional association for design, for over 10 years in Utah, Oklahoma, and now in Minnesota.
-He is currently involved with AIGA Minnesota's Design Camp and Design Education committees.
-These have been great opportunities to get involved with the local chapter and make a difference.
+AIGA has provided opportunities to get involved and stay connected to the design community.
 Dan believes that all these combined experiences encourages a more holistic classroom experience.

 Art Department Chair